 Throughout much of his career, Inouye fought for the indigenous rights of Native Hawaiians and the return of the island of Kahoolawe, as well as for the rights and benefits of military veterans.

-This article appears in the Dec.
-18, 2012, edition of National Journal Daily as Inouye, 'Giant of the Senate,' Leaves Long Legacy.
+This article appears in the December 18, 2012, edition of NJ Daily as Inouye, 'Giant of the Senate,' Leaves Long Legacy.